huachaohuang/huachaohuang.github.io/_posts/2019-08-28-what-you-should-know-about-storage-devices.md

 - Transport Layer: specifies the protocol (interaction) between two devices, including frame formats and how frames are processed, etc

 I redefine the *Transport Layer* here to include all the three layers above.
-Because as an upper-level software developer, I don't deal with those layers as long as these devices can talk to each other.
+Because as an upper-level software developer, I don't need to deal with all the details as long as these devices can talk to each other.

 In computer architecture, people use the term [bus](https://en.wikipedia.org/wiki/Bus_(computing)) to represent a communication system that transfers data between components.
 There are two kinds of buses: parallel and serial.